brandur/sorg/content/drafts/two-phase-render.md

 ### Nested resources (#nested-resources)

-Watchful readers might be asking right now: what about subresources?
+But what about subresources?
 If we need to call `apiresource.Render` inside the `Render` implementation of another resource, N+1s boomerang right back.

 This is where the pattern shines.
 N+1s are avoided by composing load bundles onto _other load bundles_ so the `Load` implementation of a resource invokes `Load` for its subresources as well, always ensuring that there is never more than one `Load` per resource type.